The Lab Workshops

 The coach creates the conditions and the framework in order for each workshop to be oriented towards the search for ideas and actions.

 It might seem a little scary to think about a workshop with a coach.
-Nevertheless, the opinions of those who have already participated are unanimous, agreeing that it was fun and comfortable, you just need to let yourself be guided and you will soon
+Nevertheless, the opinions of those who have already participated are unanimous, agreeing that it was fun and comfortable, you just need to let yourself be guided and you will soon surprised by the outcome.

 In the case of a workshop with a limited number of participants, we start with a moment where everyone expresses what she or he feels on the subject.
 Some share their opinions, others their emotions and some describe their own experiences.
 Everyone gets the same amount of time to speak.
 Then, the idea box is stirred.
 Participants work by themselves or in groups, in order to stay creative and constructive.